priestd09/corda/docs/source/key-concepts-states.rst

 .. topic:: Summary

    * *States represent on-ledger facts*
-   * *States evolve by marking the current state as historic and creating an updated state*
+   * *States are evolved by marking the current state as historic and creating an updated state*
-   * *Each node stores relevant states in its vault*
+   * *Each node has a vault where it stores any relevant states to itself*

 A *state* is an immutable object representing a fact known by one or more Corda nodes at a specific point in time.
 States can contain arbitrary data, allowing them to represent facts of any kind (e.g. stocks, bonds, loans, KYC data, identity information...).

 For example, the following state represents an IOU: